Chihuly Glass

 DALE CHIHULY

 It all started with a matzah and a joke.
 At Passover, at the time of finding the afikoman, a ritual hiding of a piece of matzah at the seder, Donna Schneier, mother of Rabbi Marc Schneier, asked her son what he wanted for finding the afikoman.
-The Rabbi admired her collection of Chihuly glass and replied “I want you to introduce me to Dale Chihuly.”
+The Rabbi, who has long admired his mother’s extensive Chihuly collection replied: “I want you to introduce me to Dale Chihuly.”
+Donna had been collecting the work of the internationally acclaimed artist for decades and was more than happy to oblige.

 Meeting